piratefsh/piratefsh.github.io/_posts/2015-08-21-videochat-with-webrtc.md

 date:   2015-08-21 13:54:00
 event: "Week 1, Day 3-5 at Recurse Center"
 categories: projects
-excerpt: "On what WebRTC is, how to build a simple video chat app on it, and how it ended up being more difficult than I thought it would be.<br/>"
+excerpt: "<p>I spent the past few days using WebRTC API (barebones, without a library) to build a simple video only sharing app.
+To go along with that, I also built a simple signalling server (more on this later) to help establish the initial connection.</p>"
 ---

-I finally have something working!
+This is my first Javascript client-side app without the use of a library!

 I spent the past few days using WebRTC API (barebones, without a library) to build a simple video only sharing app.
 To go along with that, I also built a simple signalling server (more on this later) to help establish the initial connection.